By: Leanne Armstrong

-Visual thinking – aka thinking in pictures – is made possible by our ability to tap into the brain’s powerful visual processing center.
+Visual thinking – or picture thinking – is the ability to tap into the brain’s powerful visual processing center and see words as a series of pictures.
 Even if you’re not artistically inclined, visual thinking makes it easier to organize your thoughts, form new ideas, and remember essential details.

 Curious to find out more about how visual thinking works?
+Then let’s dive into this fascinating topic!

 What is visual thinking?